Start Your Project

 One fo the great things about the Clarion CLI is the amount of flexibility you have with your project tooling.
 There are so many options on the tools to use in your projects, it can be very overwhelming.
 The objective of Clarion CLI is to help simplify that process and reduce the time to start-up a new project.

-This will only install the style architecture.
-If you are using a framework or your team has a specific architecture pattern, this will allow you leverage the style architecture while still adhering to an existing specifications.
+This will only install the style architecture as well as the style framework.
+If you are using a front-end framework or your team has a specific architecture pattern, this will allow you leverage the style architecture while still adhering to an existing specifications.